Bullard: Fed should hold press conference at every meeting

 Economists, and some Fed officials in private, say the press conferences provide an opportunity to further communicate the nuance of the central bank's thinking to financial markets.

-But Bullard, who described himself as on a "campaign" to adopt the European Central Bank's practice of holding them after every meeting, said this was having unintended consequences.
+But Bullard, who described himself as on a "campaign" to adopt the European Central Bank's practise of holding them after every meeting, said this was having unintended consequences.

 For one thing, it might be encouraging policymakers to delay - or bring forward - decisions in order to make them at a meeting with a press conference.